duelingbenjos/rocketswap/docs/README.md

 ### What Rocketswap fees apply?

 Rocketswap fees are set at 0.5% of the token cost for the trade.
-This however can be offset by a number of mechanisms to reduce fees through using and/or staking the Rocketswap token, RSWP.
+This can be offset by a number of mechanisms to reduce fees through using and/or staking the Rocketswap token, RSWP.
 These actions are

 cumulative and can result in significant savings for market participants.